Aqueous Series

 Aqueous Series explores optical perception through hand-sculpted glass lenses embedded in frosted Plexiglas.
 Each optically clear lens was individually fabricated by the artist, moving from shaping hot glass to cold-working processes of grinding and polishing.

-The series originated during graduate study at the Rhode Island School of Design, beginning with investigations into optical illusion created by water-filled blown glass.
-It later evolved into window-based installations during the artist’s early studio practice, transitioning from large-scale water-filled blown glass forms to solid optical glass elements that function as lenses.
-Activated by natural light and the surrounding environment, these works explore optical illusion through refraction, magnification, and distortion.
+The series originated during graduate study at the Rhode Island School of Design, beginning with investigations into optical illusion created by water-filled blown glassand evolved into window-based installations, exploring refraction, magnification, and distortion in response to natural light.

 Refer to project images in Discovery through Light.